knative/serving/docs/runtime-contract.md

 startup SHOULD occur even if the container would not serve any user requests.
 If a container cannot satisfy the `livenessProbe` and `readinessProbe` during deployment startup, the deployment SHOULD be marked as failed.

+Initial readiness and liveness probes allow the platform to avoid attempting to later provision or scale deployments (Revisions) which cannot become healthy, and act as a backstop to developer testing (via CI/CD or otherwise) which has been performed on the supplied container.

 ### Outbound network connectivity